Alexander Twilight

 Alexander Lucius Twilight (September 23, 1795 – June 19, 1857) was an American educator, minister and politician.
-He is the first African-American man known to have earned a bachelor's degree from an American college or university, graduating from Middlebury College in 1823.
+He was recognized as the first African American to have earned a bachelor's degree from an American college or university, graduating from Middlebury College in 1823.
 He was ordained as a Congregational minister and worked in education and ministry all his career.
-In 1829 Twilight became principal of the Orleans County Grammar School.
+In 1829, Twilight became principal of the Orleans County Grammar School.
 There he designed and built Athenian Hall, the first granite public building in the state of Vermont.
-In 1836 he was the first African American elected as a state legislator, serving in the Vermont House of Representatives; he was also the only African American ever elected to a state legislature before the Civil War.
+In 1836, he was the first African American elected as a state legislator, serving in the Vermont House of Representatives; he was also the only African American ever elected to a state legislature before the Civil War.

 His house and Athenian Hall are included in the Brownington Village Historic District, listed on the National Register of Historic Places (NRHP).

 African-American roots

 Alexander's father, Ichabod, was born in Boston, July 1765.
 Ichabod's father was black, his mother, white, possibly an indentured servant.
 Eventually, Ichabod married Mary, described as 'white' or 'light-skinned,' implying she was of partial African descent.

 Ichabod and Mary were free and mixed race, of African and English descent.
 It is unknown if they were born free; they were likely descendants of enslaved Africans and English settlers.
 Ichabod was a Revolutionary War veteran from New Hampshire.
 His parents were both listed in the Corinth, Vermont town history as "the first negroes to settle in Corinth where they bought property, moving from Bradford on November 28, 1798.